B.A. Bridgewater State College 1983

 This course examines gender roles and relations from the early nineteenth century to the present.
 We will analyze how political, economic and cultural changes impact the definitions of femininity and masculinity, the changing notions of sexuality, and the continuity and diversity of gender roles.
 We will pay particular attention to race, class and ethnicity.

-- HST 339 Sickness and Health in American Society
+- HST 339 Sickness and Health in American History

 This course is a broad survey of American sickness and health from the pre-colonial period to the present.
 Understanding the evolution of medical care provides a basis for comprehending the context of health care in the twenty-first century.
 We will examine the indigenous healing methods of Native Americans; the introduction of European methods; the development of medical technology; the use of anesthesia; the professionalization of medicine; the rise of medical education; changes in childbirth procedures; health care during war time; the social impact of diseases; the economics of health care; the ethics of human experimentation; sexually transmitted diseases; the continuing allure of homeopathic healing; and reproductive health issues.